March 17 Cancelled – April 21 – May 19 – June 16 – July 21 – August 18 – September 15 – October 20

 No RSVP is required, however any groups of 5 or larger must contact us at least three weeks in advance of a scheduled Workday in order to confirm available space.
 You may send an e-mail to Matt Kennedy at email@example.com or call (415) 765-0446.
 Gloves and tools are provided.
 We suggest that you wear sturdy shoes, and a hat or cap.
 No open-toe shoes, please.
 Wear sturdy clothing (jeans and long-sleeved shirts are suggested) to avoid getting scratched by twigs or branches, and to protect your knees in the event of hand-weeding.
 All participants under the age of 18 must bring a Workday Release Form form signed by a parent/guardian.
 Click Here to download our required Workday Release Form (PDF) to complete and sign ahead of time, or they will be available at the volunteer sign-in area.

 Please click here for directions to the National AIDS Memorial, and public transportation information.
 In the event of rain, a Workday will likely be cancelled.
 Please call 415-765-0446 on the morning of a rainy Workday for a recorded message that will confirm either way.

 Sponsors provide an important source of revenue necessary to sustain the Community Volunteer Workday program by offsetting associated costs.
 Honor a loved one, or have your company/group name presented at “Circle Time.”
-For corporate or other group sponsorship opportunities, please download our 2017 Volunteer Workdays Sponsorship Levels & Benefits Form.
+For corporate or other group sponsorship opportunities, please download our 2018 Volunteer Workdays Sponsorship Levels and Benefits Form.pdf.